The Board of Pesticides Control adopted amendments to seven chapters.

-- Exempt aerial applicators certified in other states from passing a written regulation exam and allow for issuance of reciprocal licensing when the staff determines that an urgent pest issue exists and when staff verbally reviews pertinent Maine laws with the applicator.
+- Exempts aerial applicators certified in other states from passing a written regulation exam and allows for issuance of reciprocal licensing when the staff determines that an urgent pest issue exists and when staff verbally reviews pertinent Maine laws with the applicator.

-- Shorten the time period a person must wait before re-taking an exam they have failed to 6 days.
+- Shortens the time period a person must wait before re-taking an exam they have failed to 6 days.

-Chapter 32 Certification and Licensing Provisions/Private Applicator [PDF]—Shorten the time period a person must wait before re-taking an exam they have failed to 6 days.
+Chapter 32 Certification and Licensing Provisions/Private Applicator [PDF]—Shortens the time period a person must wait before re-taking an exam they have failed to 6 days.

 Chapter 33 Certification & Licensing Provisions/Private Applicators of General Use Pesticides

-(Agricultural Basic License) [PDF]—Shorten the time period a person must wait before re-taking an exam they have failed to 6 days.
+(Agricultural Basic License) [PDF]—Shortens the time period a person must wait before re-taking an exam they have failed to 6 days.

-Chapter 41 Special Restrictions on Pesticide Use [PDF]—Amend Section 3 to eliminate the restrictions on hexazinone relative to pesticide distributors and air-assisted application equipment.
+Chapter 41 Special Restrictions on Pesticide Use [PDF]—Amends Section 3 to eliminate the restrictions on hexazinone relative to pesticide distributors and air-assisted application equipment.